 Backpacks, notebooks, No. 2 pencils, binders, calculators, new sneakers.
-Right now, kids across the U.S. are eagerly crossing those items off their back-to-school shopping lists.
+Kids across the U.S. eagerly cross those items off their back-to-school shopping lists.
 But in many parts of the world, families can't afford backpacks — or the things that go in them.
-In some countries, students even have to learn sitting on the ground because their schools can't provide desks or chairs.
+In some countries, schools are so underfunded students must learn sitting on the ground.

-Children from Syria, Yemen and Bangladesh still need notebooks, pencils, backpacks and sports equipment, now more than ever!
-But a whole new set of safety standards to protect children and teachers from the new coronavirus has added a host of new supplies to the back-to-school list: hygiene supplies, such as soap, hand sanitizer, temporary handwashing stations for schools, thermometers and more.
+Children from India, West Africa, Syria, Yemen, Bangladesh and elsewhere around the world need notebooks, pencils, backpacks and sports equipment, now more than ever.
+But a whole new set of safety standards to protect children and teachers from COVID-19 has added a host of additional must-haves to the back-to-school list: hygiene supplies such as soap and hand sanitizer, handwashing stations for schools, thermometers and more.

 Where Can I Donate School Supplies?

-UNICEF makes donating school supplies easy.
-All you have to do is go to UNICEF Inspired Gifts and select the school supplies you wish to donate.
-UNICEF will deliver them where they can make a world of difference to a child and maybe even a whole classroom or school.
 Every child has a right to an education.
 UNICEF has supported that right for decades by helping people who wish to donate school supplies get them to the children who need them most.
-Click below to donate school supplies and read on to learn how UNICEF's continued efforts to donate school supplies ensure kids who live in the world's toughest places learn the skills they need for a brighter future.
+All you have to do to help is go to UNICEF Inspired Gifts and select the school supplies you wish to donate.
+UNICEF will deliver them where they can make a world of difference to a child and maybe even a whole classroom or school.
+Read on to learn how UNICEF's continued efforts to donate school supplies ensure kids who live in the world's toughest places acquire the knowledge and skills they need for a brighter future.

 Eleven-year-old Andres wants to be a scientist and astronaut when he grows up.
 But he lives in Venezuela, where the economic crisis has derailed the lives, safety and security of millions of children.
 Art therapy at a child protection center outside Caracas helped Andres (here, having fun with UNICEF's Regional Director of Latin America and the Caribbean, Maria Cristina Perceval) and thousands of other kids cope with the stress of an uncertain future. © UNICEF/UN0330462/Párraga